Description

 College General Education Requirements

-The languages requirement serves to help students gain a working familiarity with a language and a culture other than their own.
+The language requirement serves to help students gain a working familiarity with a language and a culture other than their own.

 NOTE:

-- A student who has completed the fourth-year level of one foreign language in high school is exempt from the languages requirement.
+- A student who has completed the fourth-year level of one world language in high school is exempt from the language requirement.

 Minimum Hours Required for Graduation